rssh/dotty-cps-async/docs/AutomaticColoring.rst

 .. code-block:: scala

- //import cps.feature.warnValueDiscard.given  //  < 0.6.1
+ //import cps.warnValueDiscard.given  //  < 0.9.3
- import cps.warnValueDiscard.given
+ import cps.warnValueDiscard

 Note that custom value discarding is automatically enabled for effect monads to prevent situations where discarding values drop branches in the computation flow.